google/WebFundamentals/src/content/en/ilt/pwa/lab-integrating-analytics.md

-Note: You can learn more about the Fetch API in the <a href="lab-fetch-api-practice">fetch codelab</a>
+Note: You can learn more about the Fetch API in the  [fetch codelab](lab-fetch-api).